-St. Joseph's Hospital 301 Prospect Avenue, Syracuse, NY 13203 1.888.STJOES1 SUNY Upstate Medical Center 750 East Adams Street, Syracuse, NY 13210 315-464-5540
+SUNY Upstate Medical Center 750 East Adams Street, Syracuse, NY 13210 315-464-5540

 Medical office and insurance billing practices may reveal information to the insurance policyholder, including medication and/or examinations paid for or administered.
-The New York State Office of Victim Services may be able to assist in compensating victims/survivors for health care and counseling services, including emergency compensation.
-More information may be found here: ovs.ny.gov/sites/default/files/brochure/ovsrightsofcvbooklet.pdf, or by calling 1-800-247-8035.
-Options are explained here: ovs.ny.gov/help-crime-victims.
+The New York State Office of Victim Services may be able to assist in compensating victims/survivors for health

-Even individuals who can typically maintain confidentiality are subject to exceptions under the law, including when an individual is a threat to him or herself or others and the mandatory reporting of child abuse.
+Even individuals who can typically maintain confidentiality are subject to exceptions under the law, including when an individual is a threat to themselves or others and the mandatory reporting of child abuse.